Festival Fare

 Artisan Alley

 Stroll through the festival's Artisan Alley, a handmade village featuring local, sustainable products from Manitoba.
-You may find giftware, clothing, jewellery, paintings, or cosmetics, among other artisanries of the finest quality.
+You may find giftware, clothing, jewellery, artwork, or cosmetics, among other artisanries of the finest quality.

-BLESSINGS COLLECTION & HENNA TATTOOS/ORACLE READINGS BY SEEMA CHOUHAN
+BLESSINGS COLLECTION & HENNA TATTOOS BY SEEMA CHOUHAN

-Blessings Collection will be offering hennas and oracle readings at their artisan booth this year!
+Blessings Collection will be offering henna tattoos ($20 each) at their artisan booth.
 They will also have a changing room which will allow festival goers the fun of trying on clothes and going home with a new colorful outfit.

 HIDDEN TALENTS